Golf Coaching Philosophy

 As I mentioned, I played full time golf for 15 years as an elite amateur and then a professional on the mini tours.
 When I finished playing I spent ten years continuing my education in the physical and technical elements of the golf swing and learning about the golf business.
 I was part of the establishment.
 I know how it works.

 I have given thousands of golf lessons, taken hundreds of lessons myself.
 I have observed and talked to some of the world’s best coaches.
 I have played golf with some great players.
-(You can read more about my early journey in the first few chapters of my book.)
+(You can read more about my early journey in the first few chapters of my first book.)

 It might surprise you to learn that many of these golfers (and their coaches) are also struggling.
 When you get trapped by the belief that getting better at golf is the only way that you can feel better about the game, about life and about yourself, your options seem limited.